dinosts/platform-go-challenge/README.md

   Since the challenge does not require using a real database, I will implement an in-memory store for simplicity.
   Thanks to the current layered architecture, the code remains loosely coupled, making it straightforward to switch to a real database in the future without significant refactoring.
   In a real life scenario I would probably select a nosql database since assets have varying structures and it does not require complex relational queries.

+- Use a separate domain for each asset type instead of a single asset domain? <br/>
+  Even though this adds a bit of repetition, it keeps things cleaner and easier to work with.
+  Each asset has its own space, so if we ever want to add something specific, like chart versioning or special filters for audiences, we can do it without messing with other parts of the code.